Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The CCEAU has demonstrated an ongoing process to maintain its fulfillment of the SMO 5 obligations and is committed to continuous improvement.
+CCEAU has demonstrated an ongoing process to maintain its fulfillment of SMO 5 obligations through best-endeavors activities, including engagement with relevant public sector stakeholders and dissemination of information on IPSAS.

 Current Status: Sustain